photoview/photoview.github.io/src/en/docs/introduction/introduction.md

 {% optimizedImage './timeline.png', 'Screenshot of Photoview', 'class="block w-4/5 mx-auto my-6"' %}

-Photoview is a simple and user-friendly photo gallery that's made for photographers HELLO and aims to provide an easy and fast way to navigate directories, with thousands of high resolution photos.
+Photoview is a simple and user-friendly photo gallery that's made for photographers and aims to provide an easy and fast way to navigate directories with thousands of high-resolution photos.

 You configure Photoview to look for photos and videos within a directory on your file system.
 The scanner will then automatically pick up your media and start to generate thumbnail images to make browsing really fast.
-It's worth noting that Photoview will never actually touch you media, it only needs read access and it saves thumbnails to a cache independent of the original media.
+It's worth noting that Photoview never actually touches your media, it only needs read access and saves thumbnails to a cache independent of the original media.

-When the media has been scanned it will show up on the website, organised in the same way as on the filesystem.
+Once scanned, the media will show up on the website being organised in the same way as on the filesystem.
 From the website it is also possible to see your media on a world map, provided the image files have embedded location information.

 ## Aim and values